 The Day of Your Remote Hearing

-The morning of your hearing, the hearing calendar will be posted.
-Search for the initial of your first name and the first 3 letters of your last name then click on your assigned hearing room link.
-For example, John Smith would be posted, J. SMI.
-You will be placed in our virtual waiting room until the hearing examiner starts the hearing session.
+The morning of your hearing, go to the DFHV Virtual Hearing Calendadr (link below).
+Search for your name and ticket number, and then click on the assigned hearing room link.
+You will be placed in our virtual waiting room until the Administrative Law Judge starts the hearing session.

 Virtual Hearing Calendar